-The FFG(X) program is a Navy program to build a class of 20 guided-missile frigates (FFGs).
-Congress funded the procurement of the first FFG(X) in FY2020 at a cost of \$1,281.2 million (i.e., about \$1.3 billion).
-The Navy's proposed FY2021 budget requests \$1,053.1 million (i.e., about \$1.1 billion) for the procurement of the second FFG(X).
+The Constellation (FFG-62) class frigate program, previously known as the FFG(X) program, is a Navy program to build a class of 20 guided-missile frigates (FFGs).
+Congress funded the procurement of the first FFG-62 class ship in FY2020 at a cost of \$1,281.2 million (i.e., about \$1.3 billion).
+The Navy's proposed FY2021 budget requests \$1,053.1 million (i.e., about \$1.1 billion) for the procurement of the second FFG-62 class ship.
 The Navy estimates that subsequent ships in the class will cost roughly \$940 million each in then-year dollars.

-Four industry teams were competing for the FFG(X) program.
-On April 30, 2020, the Navy announced that it had awarded the FFG(X) contract to the team led by Fincantieri/Marinette Marine (F/MM) of Marinette, WI.
+Four industry teams were competing for the FFG-62 program.
+On April 30, 2020, the Navy announced that it had awarded the FFG-62 contract to the team led by Fincantieri/Marinette Marine (F/MM) of Marinette, WI.
 F/MM was awarded a fixed-price incentive (firm target) contract for Detail Design and Construction (DD&C) for up to 10 ships in the program-the lead ship plus nine option ships.